Medical school: Denmark

 In Denmark, basic medical education is given in four universities: University of Copenhagen, Aarhus University, University of Southern Denmark and Aalborg University.
 The study consists of three years of bachelor and three years of candidate studies, roughly reflecting the preclinical and clinical fields.
 After six years, the title of Candidate of Medicine (MD) is attained, and after swearing the Danish medical pledge upon graduation, a text from 1815 inspired by the Hippocratic Oath, the medical license (autorisation) is issued by the Department of Health.

 Medical school is usually followed by a year of residency called clinical basic education (klinisk basisuddannelse or KBU) which upon completion grants the right to practice medicine without supervision.
 After this, the doctor can pursue one of 38 specialisations which must start within five years after completing the clinical basic education.
-If the MD pursues a research or university career, sometimes he or she will skip the clinical basic education and remain a basic MD without the right to practice medicine independently.
+MDs who pursues a research or university career, sometimes will skip the clinical basic education and remain a basic MD without the right to practice medicine independently.

 The Danish word for a licensed physician is læge.
 The word 'doktor' for a physician is used only in demotic speech, but is by some people erroneously assumed to be a title prefix of all physicians.
 The title of doctor (dr.med. or in full doctor medicinæ) is not equivalent to an MD in the English language, but reserved for candidates of medicine who have attained a higher doctorate.
 The Danish/Norwegian dr.med. title is a degree above the PhD and above the German Dr.med.